JarKanni/SQL_forestation/README.md

     - region
     - income_group

-- ability to run SQL queries on a database:
+Ability to run SQL queries on a database:
   - PostgresSQL, for example